-Calgary-based EnCana Corp. has cut in half its long-term annual growth target to 5% from 10% through 2007 to free up cash and enable more share buybacks, CEO Randy Eresman said Monday.
-Eresman also acknowledged EnCana had been poised to spin off C$20 billion of its mature natural gas assets into an energy income trust until the Canadian government last week decided to make the trusts begin paying corporate taxes (see Daily GPI, Nov.
-3).
+Calgary-based EnCana Corp. last week cut in half its long-term annual growth target to 5% from 10% through 2007 to free up cash and enable more share buybacks.
+CEO Randy Eresman also acknowledged EnCana had been poised to spin off C$20 billion of its mature natural gas assets into an energy income trust until the Canadian government decided to make the trusts begin paying corporate taxes (see NGI, Nov.
+6).

-Eresman and his senior management team are taking the company's plans on the road this week.
-They met with Canadian investors on Monday and plan a meeting in New York on Wednesday.
-The road show follows an announcement last month that EnCana will reduce its North American exploration and production activity through 2006 and into 2007 because of softer gas prices and record storage levels (see Daily GPI, Oct.
-26).
+Eresman and his senior management team took the company’s strategic plans on the road last week, meeting with Canadian investors last Monday and then meeting in New York on Wednesday.
+The road show followed an announcement last month that EnCana will reduce its North American exploration and production activity through 2006 and into 2007 because of softer gas prices and record storage levels (see NGI, Oct.
+30).

 EnCana already has released its least capital-efficient rigs and associated services in North America, a move expected to delay the ramp-up of new production.
 Rising costs have ramped up the price of drilling, and EnCana expects to drill 650 fewer wells this year than previously forecast.

 “Trying to achieve growth of 10% has caused us to be less efficient and some of our projects to be less economic,” Eresman said.
 “It’s more prudent for us to reduce our target rate of growth to 5% a year and become more capital efficient.”
 The 5% target is long-term, Eresman noted.
 EnCana is unlikely to revise it unless market conditions change significantly.

 “We’ll take a much more measured and cautious approach going forward,” he said.